DalaiLlaama/d3-posts/_posts/2016-07-16-senate-voting.markdown

 #### Links

-Data for these diagrams was obtained from the [AEC](http://www.aec.gov.au/Elections/Federal_Elections/2013/index.htm)
+Data for these diagrams was obtained from the [AEC](http://vtr.aec.gov.au/SenateDownloadsMenu-20499-Csv.htm)

-A detailed breakdown of the preference flows can be found at the [ABC election results site](http://www.abc.net.au/news/federal-election-2013/results/senate/)

-An alternative visualisation of these results, with an animated step through the process, can be found [here](http://www.grwpub.info/senate/)

 Thanks to Mike Bostock's example of the [Sankey plugin](http://bost.ocks.org/mike/sankey/) for D3.js.